skotla1509/event-zinger-react-app/README.md

 - The application is directly connected to the **Node.js server**, leveraging its APIs to fetch and display dynamic content such as event details, comments, and user profiles.

+NOTE: To learn more about the various features and screens of this project, refer to the DESIGN-README.md file.
 ---

 ## Technologies Used